-The opinion noted steps by numerous circuits to limit lawsuits and appeals initiated by litigants who abuse the system, and steps by a few, including the First, Third and Fifth Circuits, to limit repetitive and frivolous judicial misconduct complaints.
-It rejected claims by Mr. Sassower that no special restrictions should be im-Continued on page 2, column 3 posed because his complaints have not put an undue burden on the court.
+The opinion noted steps by numerous circuits to limit lawsuits and apney from White Plains, N.Y., who has peals initiated by litigants who abuse the system, and steps by a few, inplaints in the Second Circuit since cluding the First, Third and Fifth Circuits, to limit repetitive and frivolous judicial misconduct complaints.
+It remissed as frivolous or related to the jected claims by Mr. Sassower that no merits of litigation, the ruling said, special restrictions should be im-

+Continued on page 2, column 3